 To confirm affordability, lenders will ask for proof of income.
 If you work for a single employer, this is straightforward – you state your income and supply payslips to prove it.

 If you have various different multiple income sources, through private practice or if you’re a locum doctor, for example, the lender might ask to see your most recent tax return.
+It’s best to let pest control specialists from Texas inspect and treat your home.
 This will state your income for the latest tax year.